jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

- In this blog post I will explore a few approaches and applications of sound classification.
+ In this post I will explore a few approaches and applications of sound classification.
 We use both a standard appraoch using spectrograms + CNNs and a more sophisticated approach using transformers on spectrogram patches...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/audioclassification.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>